KeyEsPe/KeyEsPe/README.md

 ---

-## 🧠 About Me
+## ✨ About Me

 Hi!
-I'm **Katarzyn** — transitioning from the pharmaceutical industry into
+I'm **Katarzyna** — transitioning from the pharmaceutical industry into
-**AI, compliance, automation, and ethical tech consulting**.
+**AI, compliance, and ethical tech consulting**.

 I combine:

-- several years of experience as a **Production Supervisor** in pharma
+- several years of experience as a **Production Supervisor** in Pharma
 - with growing expertise in
-  **AI governance, AI Act, ISO 42001, ML fundamentals, automation, and prompt engineering**
+  **AI governance, AI Act, ISO 42001, ML fundamentals, automation, Python and prompt engineering**

 My goal?
-To build **practical, ethical, real-world AI solutions** that help people and businesses work smarter — not harder.
+To build **practical, ethical, real-world AI solutions and share knowledge** that help people and businesses work smarter — not harder.

 ---